kurko/blog/_posts/2017-04-05-software-naming.md

 We all want to read and understand software.
 We want code to make sense, to speak the language of the business model, to convey meaning and relationships with clarity.
 Although code is written once, it is read many times.

 Bad code confuses us.
-Bad code codifies assumptions that might make sense for the writer, but doesn't for readers.
-Have you needed help to understand a piece of code?
+Bad code codifies assumptions that make sense for the writer but not for the readers.
+Have you ever needed help to understand a piece of code?
 Have you ever been demanded disproportionate energy and effort to make sense of what code was doing?
 That's bad code.

+But how do we go from bad to good?

-The first step to succeed in any area is understanding its elements and their impact on other people and the environment.
-Good movie directors internalize *elements* and *patterns* after watching movies for countless hours, and then that manipulated them to tell stories effectively.
+The first step to succeed in any area is a solid understanding of its elements and their impact on other people and the environment.
+Good movie directors internalize *elements* and *patterns* after watching movies for countless hours, then manipulate them to tell stories effectively.
 The same can be said for novelists, musicians, chess players.

 Similarly, a software developer should be able to scan a business domain and discover its elements and patterns.
 Some are obvious, some are not, and this is where it gets tricky: finding names for some of these elements is not a trivial task.
 Some elements don't exist in the real world, some do but lack names everyone will understand.
 Some relationships are inevitable for the success of the business domain but were never discussed by the business owners.